nonsalant/contract/generator/README.md

 ### Option 3: Enabling PostCSS for the generator styles
 (in `📁styles`)

-If using postcss in the generator's `📁styles` folder too (in addition to the contract styles in `📁data/more-data/css`), you will need a separate watch command for the generator styles:
+If you intend to write postcss in the generator's styles too (in addition to the contract styles mentioned above, where postcss is enabled by default), you will need a separate watch command to process the postcss:

 ```bash
 postcss:watch-generator